-The renewable energy sector in Australia accounts for over 25,000 jobs.
-88 As of October 2021, there were 105 large-scale renewable energy projects under construction, many of which were based outside of major cities and employing regional workers.
-96 Growth in renewable energy capacity has largely been driven by wind and solar generation, which make up 72% of the Australia's clean energy generation.
-90 Regional Australia's abundance of solar radiation in the northern and western regions, alongside powerful winds in the south, contribute significantly to the industry.
-91 Hydro energy and battery storage activities are also responsible for 16% of Australian jobs in the renewable energy sector.
-92
+The renewable energy sector in Australia accounts for over 25,000 jobs.96 As of October 2021, there were 105 large-scale renewable energy projects under construction, many of which were based outside of major cities and employing regional workers.97 Growth in renewable energy capacity has largely been driven by wind and solar generation, which make up 72% of the Australia's clean energy generation.98 Regional Australia's abundance of solar radiation in the northern and western regions, alongside powerful winds in the south, contribute significantly to the industry.99 Hydro energy and battery storage activities are also responsible for 16% of Australian jobs in the renewable energy sector.100

-- While some regions have significant opportunities to expand their local renewable energy sector, a lack of fit-for-purpose transmission infrastructure inhibits further growth in many areas. - Variability in renewable energy generation can impact its stability as an electrical power source.
-The sector needs to consider energy storage options and develop infrastructure to ensure remote communities can attain reliable and cost-efficient electricity. - Skills shortages are also a common issue in the renewable energy sector, especially when attracting and retaining skilled staff in more remote and regional areas of Australia.
-As technology continues to advance, the right qualifications and training will be needed to support further growth.
+- While some regions have significant opportunities to expand their local renewable energy sector, a lack of fit-for-purpose transmission infrastructure inhibits further growth in many areas.101 - Variability in renewable energy generation can impact its stability as an electrical power source.
+The sector needs to consider energy storage options and develop infrastructure to ensure remote communities can attain reliable and cost-efficient electricity.102 - Skills shortages are also a common issue in the renewable energy sector, especially when attracting and retaining skilled staff in more remote and regional areas of Australia.103 As technology continues to advance, the right qualifications and training will be needed to support further growth. - Furthering the skills challenges is other industries competing for labour at the same time.
+Accommodation for labour sourced from outside of the local regions is also an obstacle to delivering critical transmission projects.

-- Significant growth is expected as the Australian energy sector transitions away from coalpowered energy generation into cleaner and more sustainable sources to reach net zero emissions targets. - Establishment of new Renewable Energy Zones (REZs) and expansion of existing REZs will support growth in the renewable energy sector and continue to contribute to regional development in Queensland, New South Wales, Victoria and South Australia. - Regional areas are well-positioned to benefit from emerging growth in bioenergy production.
+- Significant growth is expected as the Australian energy sector transitions away from coalpowered energy generation into cleaner and more sustainable sources to reach net zero emissions targets. - Establishment of new Renewable Energy Zones (REZs) and expansion of existing REZs will support growth in the renewable energy sector and continue to contribute to regional development in Queensland, New South Wales, Victoria and South Australia.104 - Regional areas are well-positioned to benefit from emerging growth in bioenergy production.
 Organic materials and waste products used for bioenergy are often sourced from agricultural and industrial outputs, providing rural and Remote Areas of Australia with a distinct comparative advantage. - Clean hydrogen is gaining significant attention as a renewable energy source.
-The hydrogen industry has the potential to bring \$11 billion annually to Gross Domestic Product by 2050.
-Initiatives such as Australia's National Hydrogen Strategy have highlighted the opportunities hydrogen production will bring to Australia's regions, particularly inland regions and coastal regions suitable for deep-water ports.
-Proposed Hydrogen Hubs and Carbon Capture and Storage (CCS) technologies are also likely to be based in regional areas where there are sources of coal and gas, providing greater opportunities for diversification in these regions.
+The hydrogen industry has the potential to bring \$11 billion annually to Gross Domestic Product by 2050.2 Initiatives such as Australia's National Hydrogen Strategy have highlighted the opportunities hydrogen production will bring to Australia's regions, particularly inland regions and coastal regions suitable for deep-water ports.106 Proposed Hydrogen Hubs and Carbon Capture and Storage (CCS) technologies are also likely to be based in regional areas where there are sources of coal and gas, providing greater opportunities for diversification in these regions.107